harry9111985/go-poc/Readme.md

 a) go run src/*.go -> all the go files which belong to the main package are executed.

-b) go run src/<xyz>/*.go -> all the go files which belong to the main package residing the xyz directory is executed
+b) go run src/<project_name>/*.go -> all the go files which belong to the main package residing the project_name directory is executed

 c) go install src/calculator/*.go will create calculator.exe for Windows and will be stored in GOBIN folder.